AmazingWikis/Wiki-Copying/README.md

-NOT SUITABLE FOR DEPLOYMENT USAGE!
+NOT SUITABLE FOR DEPLOYMENT USAGE, USE ONLY TO CLONE!
 ALL SOFTWARE IS INSTALLED ON ONE SERVER IS SUBJECT TO DATA LOSS.

 All bash scripts provided have been tested on Ubuntu 20.04 for mediawiki 1.37.6.
 These should work at any VPS provider.
 These scripts will be updated as necessary.